Celsius Holdings

 Going Public via Reverse Merger

-The company was formerly known as Vector Ventures, Inc. and changed its name to Celsius Holdings, Inc. in January 2007.
+In 2006, Celsius went public through a reverse merger and began trading over the counter.
+Later, the company—then known as Vector Ventures, Inc.—changed its name to Celsius Holdings, Inc. in January 2007.

 III.
 The Wilderness Years: Struggling to Find Product-Market Fit (2007–2016)